YashB63/GFG-Daily-Questions/README.md

     Given two strings A and B,
     you need to find the last occurrence
     ( 1 based indexing) of string B in string A.

+Day 84:

+  Q1: Reach a given score:

+    Consider a game where a player can score 3 or 5 or 10 points in a move.
+    Given a total score n,
+    find number of distinct combinations
+    to reach the given score.

+  Q2: Difficulty of sentence:

+    Given a sentence as a string S.

+    Calculate difficulty of a given sentence.

+    Difficulty of sentence is defined as 5*(number of hard words) + 3*(number of easy words).

+    A word in the given string is considered hard if it has 4 consecutive consonants or number of consonants are more than number of vowels.

+    Else the word is easy.

+    Note: uppercase and lowercase characters are same.

+  Q3: Odd Even Problem:

+    Given a string S of lowercase english characters, find out whether the summation of X and Y is even or odd, where X is the count of distinct characters which occupy even positions in english alphabets and
+    have positive even frequency, and Y is the count of distinct characters which occupy odd positions
+    in english alphabets and have positive odd frequency.

+    Note: Positive means greater than zero.